Skip to Content

 In Texas, the statute of limitations for personal injury cases, including brain injuries, is generally two years from the date of the injury.
 However, exceptions may apply in certain scenarios, such as when the injured party was a minor at the time of the incident or if the injury was not discovered until later.

-Hilliard Law provides legal guidance and representation individuals affected by TBI.
-Our team of dedicated attorneys stands ready to represent you in your case, providing comprehensive legal support every step of the way.
+Hilliard Law provides legal guidance and representation for individuals affected by TBI.
+Our team of dedicated attorneys stands ready to represent you, providing comprehensive legal support every step of the way.
 It's our mission to navigate the complexities of these cases, offering compassion and understanding while advocating for your rights.

 Real Results ReaL Justice